margaretmf/margaretmf.github.io/poetry.md

 Youth rise to love and teach us to love more.
 Little kids are so deep and eloquent in their understanding of spirituality.
 Toddlers look deep into our souls, and play with us to help us feel more alive and joyful.
-The changing seasons, the next generation, the progression of umanity, and mankind, is reflected through youth.
+The changing seasons, the next generation, the progression of humanity, and mankind, is reflected through youth.
+[Word Associations: toddler, play, offspring, kids, little, foundling, youngsters, youth]

 ## Home ##
 Home starts from within.
 Activities in a house, a community, workplace flow out from home within.
 The love of the house reflects the love of the home within.
+Everything in the home works together in an orchestrated way as the light shines through it.
 Great is the joy of conversations near the light of the fireside.
 Great is the delight of cooking in the kitchen.
-Great is the grace of working from home in the cottage.
+Great is the grace of working from a place of comfort in the garage.
-A home contributes to a village.
+A healthy home contributes to a village.
+[Word Associations: house, fireside, village, kitchen, hearth, cottage, apartment, tenement]

 ## Work ##
-Rising up ot of bed with the morning sun shining through the city to do the daily duties.
+Rising up out of bed with the morning sun shining through the city to do the daily duties.
 There's a song and a whistle in the daily grind.
 Finding the fun in the tool makes it worthwhile.
 I exert myself, use my skills, put in the effort, and have fun.
+[Word Associations: toil, labor, wage, artisan, skill, exertion, effort, grind]

 ## Time ##
 Outside of time, stands eternity.
-Tale as old as time.
+Through time and space, an interconnected humanity unfolds.
 The hours of the period stand for the goodness expressed through acts.
 An era of sunlight unfolding.
 Taking back the night where the clock runs towards the right side of history.
-Tick-tock it goes, for infinity.
+Tick-tock it goes for infinity.
 For infinity, our truth will march onward.
 And moment by moment, we choose to stand in that goodness.
+[Word Associations: eternity, hours, period, era, clock, ticktock, infinity, moment]

 ## The Past ##